Updated: Jul 16

 If you are still concerned about this happening, let me offer a suggestion as someone who has been in the industry for many years; ask to start the massage face up even if your back is what you want the focus on.
 It generally takes time for people to relax when they first get on the massage table, so starting face up can allow you privacy when you turn onto your stomach later.

-You can also ask for a weighted blanket which I always have in the room and allows your additional privacy.
+You can also ask for a weighted blanket which I always have in the room and provides additional privacy.

 I still have a question...